How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 Promoting your business before it officially opens is a crucial part of building excitement, awareness, and a loyal customer base.
 While it may feel tricky to market something that isn’t fully operational yet, this pre-launch period is a great opportunity to test ideas and gain momentum that can support your business through the first crucial months of being open.

-Why Pre-Launch Promotion Matters
+Why Does Pre-Launch Promotion Matter?

 Promoting your business pre-launch is all about building anticipation and connection with your audience and building community.
 By sharing your journey and giving people a sneak peek of what’s to come, you: